 CBS already has the eye as its symbol.
 The name comes from the three things our pitch kept returning to: truth in the reporting, trust between the anchor and the audience, and transparency in how the news is made.
 Gen Z doesn't want a broadcast.
 They want to see inside.

-We broke the pitch into seven concepts across studio design, AR graphics, audience interaction, and physical activations.
+We broke the pitch into six concepts across studio design, AR graphics, audience interaction, and physical activations.
 Each one could stand alone, but they were designed to work together.

 Green-screen capture places reporters inside any location (past or present).
 A reporter could stand at Union Square while broadcasting from the studio.
 It's not new technology.
 The point was to actually use it as a storytelling tool, not just a backdrop.